-In this Defender review post, I will go through every feature of the plugin, what it offers, what it can do, and also how to set it up to get the most out of it.
+In this Defender review post, I will go through every feature of the plugin, what it offers, and what it can do.
+Also how to set it up to get the most out of it.

 Defender is my favorite security plugin for WordPress and it has many features that can’t be found in its competitors.
 It has a great user interface, it’s easy to understand, and has some powerful security features.